Sarasin family: Family history

-Legacy

-Pote became the family patriarch and expanded his family's business holdings during Thailand's dramatic economic development, which coincided with the rise of the "Tiger Economies" of South-east Asia.
-The family currently controls, through its possession of shares, a number of large corporations in Thailand, notably Thai Pure Drinks Co.
-Ltd, the sole bottler for Coca-Cola in Thailand.
-Other corporations include the Home Product Centre Public Co.
+Pote became the family patriarch and expanded his family's business holdings during Thailand's rapid economic boom, part of the rise of the "Tiger Cub Economies" of south-east Asia.
+The family is currently the controlling shareholder of a number of large corporations in Thailand, including Thai Pure Drinks Co.
+Ltd, the Home Product Centre Public Co.
 Ltd, Honda Automobile (Thailand) Co.
-Ltd and the Sarasin Co.
-Ltd. Due to the family's penetration into the upper echelons of society, "Sarasin" became synonymous with wealth and respectability during the 19th century.
-A number of national landmarks continue to represent the family's heritage, such as the Sarasin Road and the Sarasin Building in Bangkok, or Sarasin Bridge, connecting Phuket to mainland Thailand.
+Ltd, and the Sarasin Co.
+Ltd. Due to the family's prominence in the upper echelons of society, the name "Sarasin" became synonymous with wealth and respectability during the 19th century.
+A number of national landmarks reflect the family's status, such as the Sarasin Road and Sarasin Building in Bangkok, and Sarasin Bridge, connecting Phuket to mainland Thailand.